Nexmo/station/README.md

 ## License

-See the `LICENSE.txt` file for full licenses.
-The code is licensed under the MIT License; documentation is licensed under both the MIT License and the Creative Commons Attribution 4.0 International license.

-Copyright &copy; 2017 Nexmo.
+The content of this project itself is licensed under the [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/), and the underlying source code used to format and display that content is licensed under the [MIT license](https://github.com/Nexmo/nexmo-developer/blob/master/LICENSE.txt).